gwelr/tilix/README.md

 **Tilix, but with a pulse.**

 ttyx_ is an actively maintained fork of [Tilix](https://github.com/gnunn1/tilix), the tiling terminal emulator for Linux.
-The original project did amazing work — but with development stalled and a growing list of unaddressed bugs, ttyx_ picks up where it left off.
+The original project did amazing work but with development stalled and a growing list of unaddressed bugs, ttyx_ picks up where it left off.

 Same great terminal.
-Fresh fixes, new features, and someone actually reading the issues.
+Fresh fixes, new features, and someone actually reading the issues (maybe).

 ## What's new since Tilix